snoopy55619819/Carjiji/presentation.md

   - show layout
   - show price filters through demo
   - demo search with no cars
-  - maybe responsive design
 My listings -> Jeremy
   - mark all cars as sold
   - go back to home page to show sold cars are not on all cars
-  - make cars active again
+  - ?make cars active again
 Add listings
   - Talk about user wanting to add new car
   - add new car demo
   - add url and demo image preview
   - post car to show listing -> takes you to single car page Favourites
-  - Mark the newly added car as a favourite
-  - go to favourites and show its been favourited
-  - go to home page and show the new ar is listed on the page
+  - Mark a car as fav and show fav page
-  - pick another car and favourite it.
   - go to favourites and show that has also been added Account
   - say what this page is
   - edit name and email demo
   - explain we are an admin and can edit/delete all listings Single car -> view and edit
-  - go to home page and view a listing
+  - go to home page and view potato
   - show edit feature
+  - send message demo
   - show delete feature
-  - send message demo

 carjiji123123@gmail.com